raysan5/raylib/README.md

     sudo apt-get install openal1

-_Step 2._ Navigate from command line to raylib/examples/ folder and type:
+_Step 2._ Navigate from command line to `raylib/examples/` folder and type:

     make

+**Building raylib examples for HTML5 (emscripten):**

+_Step 1._ Make sure you have installed emscripten SDK:

+> Download latest version from [here](http://kripken.github.io/emscripten-site/docs/getting_started/downloads.html).
+I recommend downloading the [Portable Emscripten SDK for Windows](https://s3.amazonaws.com/mozilla-games/emscripten/releases/emsdk-1.25.0-portable-64bit.zip) and decompress it in `C:\emsdk-1.25.0` folder.
+After that, follow the portable version installation instructions.

+_Step 2._ Open `raylib/examples/makefile` on Notepad++ and run the script named `raylib_makefile_emscripten`

+NOTE: At this moment, raylib examples are not ready to directly compile for HTML5, code needs to be reorganized due to the way web browsers work.
+To see how code should be refactored to fit compilation for web, check [core_basic_window_web.c](https://github.com/raysan5/raylib/blob/master/examples/core_basic_window_web.c) example.

 **Building raylib project for Android (using template):**